YuriyRaiskiy/SimpleChattyBot/README.md

 # SimpleChattyBot
-Complete code for my second project at JetBrains Academy, Python Developer track
+This repository contains my complete code for 2nd project on JetBrains Academy, Python Developer track For more information on the project, please follow this link: https://hyperskill.org/projects/97?goal=391